basic-1/basic-1c/a1stm8/docs/reference.md

 Data definition directives are used to allocate memory and initialize it with some data.
 **Syntax:** `<data_definition_directive> [(<size>)] [<init_value0>[,<init_value1>..<init_valueN>]]`
-The assembler supports two data definition directives: `DB` to declare 1-byte data and `DW` to declare two-byte (word) data.
+The assembler supports three data definition directives: `DB` to declare 1-byte data, `DW` to declare two-byte (word) data and `DD` to declare four-byte (double word) data.
 `<size>` should be a numeric constant to specify number of bytes or words to allocate. `<init_value0>, ..<init_valueN>` clause should be used to specify initial values for the memory area.
 Initial values are not allowed for RAM sections (`.DATA`, `.HEAP` and `.STACK`).
 Non-initialized data in `.CONST` and `.CODE` sections is initialized with zeroes.
 **Samples:**
 `.DATA`